 As so many aspects of shoulder pain are related lifestyle choices, prevention is key.
 Making simple adjustments to the way you move and treat your body can save you from dealing with this type of pain in the future.

 One of the most important steps to preventing shoulder pain is to listen to your body.
 This is true when it comes to preventing all types of injuries, but especially shoulder pain.
-If you are feeling soreness in your shoulder, the worst thing you can do is ignore it and hope it goes away.
+If you are feeling soreness in your shoulder, it is not wise to ignore it and hope it goes away.

-You can prevent shoulder pain by exercising regularly and taking proper rest periods between workouts.
+You can prevent shoulder pain by learning to align your spine and scoop your shoulder blade.
+That scoop is a MoveU specialty.
+You can also exercise regularly and take proper rest periods between workouts.
 Every individual is different, but as a general rule, resting the area for at least 24 to 48 hours after a workout will help prevent overtraining the shoulders.